drupalprojects/commerce_coupon/modules/update/README.txt

   "commerce_coupon" line items will keep this same line item type even though new orders use discount line items to store their offer-effect.
 This may disrupt order reporting.
+* When you are satisfied that your order entities are upgraded properly, you can delete the field on the order titled "Coupon" (commerce_coupon_order_reference).